 Districts may use the prior-year pairing relationship or select a new relationship by completing the pairing form on the TEA Login (TEAL) Accountability application.
+An email notification is sent to those districts who need to pair campuses with details on the process and the deadline to complete the pairing form.
+The final pairing decision will be made available to the district on the TEA Login (TEAL) Accountability application.

-If a district fails to inform TEA of its pairing preference, pairing decisions are made by TEA.
-For campuses that have been paired in the past, staff assumes that 2022 pairing relationships still apply.
+If a district fails to inform TEA of its pairing preference by the deadline, pairing decisions are made by TEA.
+For campuses that have been paired in the past, staff assumes that the prior year pairing relationships still apply.
 For campuses in need of pairing for the first time, pairing selections are based on the guidelines given in this section in conjunction with analysis of attendance and enrollment patterns using TSDS PEIMS data.